radon-h2020/radon-functionhub-client/README.md

 ## Test Suite
-The test suite is located in the [test](test).
+The test suite is located in the [test](test) folder.
 The following instructions executes the test suite powered by pytest and coverage.
 1. ``coverage run --source ../functionhub -m pytest ``
 2. ``coverage report -m``